dreamteam2016/UBCEvents/README.md

 # Ubcevents

-Students: Ever tired of missing an event you wish you heard earlier?
+<b>Students</b>: Ever tired of missing an event you wish you heard earlier?

 Organizers: Ever tired or not getting the word out about your event?